files-community/Website/src/routes/docs/configuring/git-integration/+page.md

 - You will see the number of incoming and outgoing commits in the bottom right corner next to the branch button.
 - Click the Sync button to pull changes from the remote repository and push changes to the remote repository.

-_To push changes to the remote repository, you must firstly add the Files app to the list of authorised apps on Github.
+_To sync changes to the remote repository, you must firstly connect Files to Github.
 To do this, see the section above._

 ## Git columns in the Details layout

 Opening a Git repository in the Details layout displays additional columns for Git status, last commit, commit hash, and commit author.
 These columns can be toggled by right-clicking the column headers.

-## Git details in the Details pane
+### Git details in the Details pane

 You can see repository and branch of directory in the Details pane.
 To do this, follow these steps: